alukosdev/ccsp/reference/glossary.md

 A third-party entity offering independent identity and access management (IAM) and key management services to CSPs and cloud customers, often as an intermediary.
 This can take the form of a variety of services, including SSO, certificate management, and cryptographic key escrow.
 ==- Cloud Administrator
 ?
+==- Cloud App
+A cloud application is a software application accessed via the internet and which may include an agent or applet installed locally on the user's device.
 ==- Cloud Application Architect
 Responsible for adapting, porting, or deploying an application to a target cloud environment.

 The cloud application architect is responsible for prepping and deploying an application to the cloud environment.
 This person will work alongside development and implementation resources to ensure that the performance, reliability, and security of an application are sustained over the lifecycle of the application.
 Knowledge and application of the phases of the SLDC, including assessment, verification, and testing are required.
+==- Cloud Application Management for Platforms (CAMP) CAMP is a specification geared towards PaaS.
+The specification indicates that for consumers this will provider for "portability between clouds."
+This is accomplished by standardization of the management API, which allows use cases for deploying, stopping, starting, and updating applications.
+==- Cloud Appropriateness
+A pitfall in which application development in cloud environments is much different since applications are built on web service frameworks and typically do not support legacy systems and programming languages.
 ==- Cloud Architect
 Responsible for an organization's cloud computing strategy.